 Renewable Energy Leadership

 The UAE is also seeking solutions at the global level.
 In 2010, the International Renewable Energy Agency (IRENA) – an intergovernmental organization that promotes sustainability – established its headquarters in the UAE.
-And at the 2015 COP21 conference in Paris, the UAE pledged to generate 24 percent of its electricity from clean energy sources by 2021.
+And at the 2017 World Future Energy Summit in Abu Dhabi, the UAE announced that renewable energy will make up 44 percent of its energy mix by 2050.

 In January 2017, the UAE announced a $50 million fund for renewable energy projects in 16 Caribbean islands.
 The Caribbean Renewable Energy Fund aims to reduce energy costs in the region and improve energy security.
 The UAE supports dozens of renewable energy projects around the world – from the Middle East and Africa to Europe and North America.